Lafia-King/Engineering-Inventory-Organizer/README.md

 3. Search for a tool

-4. View a tool and its details
+4. View tool(s): This feature enables you to view all tools or a single tool from the database.
+Ideally, it is supposed to be the home view a user sees after successfully logging in to the application.

 5. Edit tool information